The best new football kits for the 2025/26 season we've seen so far

 Watch On

-Nike’s Tottenham Hotspur 2025–26 home kit blends tradition with a fresh but classic look, in part thanks to moving the club's badge and manufacturer logo centrally.
+Nike’s Tottenham Hotspur 2025–26 home kit blends tradition with a fresh but classic look, thanks in part to moving the club's badge and manufacturer logo to the centre.
 The classic white base is complemented by modern, angular navy shoulder panels that extend around the arms.

 Thomas Frank should be happy with this new look, Ange not so much.